Mortiza96/Mortiza96/README.md

 ### Hi there 👋

+📊I  am an economist and jurist who is passionate about solving data-driven problems encompassing them with economic and legal consequences.
+I work in Insurances trying to bring fresh and innovative perspectives focusing on contributing to the technological revolution of finance!

+👩‍💻I am currently improving my analytical skills by learning new programming languages such as Python.

+🍵 Feel free to reach me for an online tea!

 <!--
 **Mortiza96/Mortiza96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.